≡ Menu

 Similarly, the revenue presented here represents the net sales generated by GM’s non-consolidated affiliates under the Automotive China Joint Ventures.
 It is correlated with the vehicle wholesale that we saw in the previous discussion.

-In other words, the revenue rises with an increase in vehicle wholesale and vice versa.
+In other words, the revenue rises with the increase in vehicle wholesale and vice versa.

-After fiscal 2018, the revenue of GM’s non-consolidated affiliates under the Automotive China JVs has significantly decreased and reached a record low of US$35.9 billion as of 2022.
+After fiscal 2018, the revenue of GM’s non-consolidated affiliates under the Automotive China JVs has significantly decreased, reaching the record low in the latest result.

 Back To Table Of Contents